ajthenewguy/php7-matrix/README.md

     public divided($input): Matrix

-Return a new matrix of this matrix divided by a matrix or numeric value.
+Return a new matrix divided by a matrix or numeric value.

     public equals(Matrix $m): bool